ivanoats/codefellowsbot/README.md

 ## Running the bot

-At present, you will need to terminal windows to get the bot running.
+At present, you will need two terminal windows to get the bot running.
 One for running the bot:

     export CF_AWS_SECRET=your S3 access secret
     export CF_AWS_KEY=your S3 access key